mrjoshuak/readabiligo/README.md

 ## Features

 - Extract article content, title, byline, and date from HTML
-- Content-type awareness with specialized extraction for different content types
+- Faithful implementation of Mozilla's Readability.js algorithm
-- Superior structure preservation for reference content and documentation
+- Consistent content extraction for all types of documents
-- Better heading hierarchy and list element retention
+- Good structure preservation and heading hierarchy
 - Improved link preservation for sources and citations
 - Output in JSON, HTML, or plain text formats
 - Support for content digests and node indexes for tracking HTML structure